hazxel/DumbTrader/README.md

 # DumbTrader
-As you see, an automatic dumb trader bot
+As you see, a dumb trading bot